 Fees for the Lead Director are established by the Board upon the recommendation of the Nominating Committee.
-The current annual cash retainer for the Lead Director is \$10,000, payable in quarterly installments.
+The current annual cash retainer for the Lead Director is \$20,000, payable in equal quarterly installments.

-Other Compensation And Benefits
+Other Compensation and Benefits

-The Directors' Charitable Award Program, established in 1995, allows directors to nominate up to five organizations to share a total contribution of \$1 million from The Rayonier Foundation, a tax-exempt charitable foundation funded by the Company.
-The Program was discontinued for new directors effective January 1, 2004.
-As a result, only three current directors participate in this program, Messrs.
-Kirk, Sloane and Townsend.
-Eight retired directors also participate.
-The contributions will be made in ten annual installments after the death of any eligible participant.
+The Directors' Charitable Award Program, established in 1995 and, discontinued for new directors effective January 1, 2004, allowed directors to nominate up to five organizations to share a total contribution of \$1 million from The Rayonier Foundation, a tax-exempt charitable foundation funded by the Company.
+Mr. Townsend is the only current director who participates in this program.
+Ten retired directors also participate.
 The Company has acquired joint life insurance contracts on the lives of eligible participants, the proceeds of which will be adequate to fund the necessary contributions to The Rayonier Foundation, as well as the premium costs of the contracts.
 Directors receive no financial benefit from this program since the charitable deduction and insurance proceeds accrue solely to the Company.